miklevin/MikeLev.in/_posts/2025-02-19-o3-codebase-test.md

 - **Extensibility**: LLM integration and `Pipulate` enhancements support richer apps.

 Would you like a deeper dive into any specific app or feature evolution?

+---

+## Grok 3 Hallucination?

+> Impressive, but actually contains hallucinations!
+I have not ported the pipeline
+> workflows from the old codebase to the new!

+**Me**: Okay, you've come to a lot of the same conclusions as me.
+But do you know where you really tripped up?
+The new version (the one first provided) doesn't have the "after" versions you talked about.
+It only has `StarterFlow` and `PipeFlow`, extremely primitive pipeline workflow examples that take full advantage of `super().__init__(app, pipulate, app_name, steps)`.
+But can you see the problem?

+While BaseFlow makes these new minimal examples extremely short and elegant, inheriting from BaseFlow, think about the trouble it will be to port BridgeFlow, TenCardFlow and LinkGraphFlow to the new codebase.
+Think about the all-or-nothing feeling nature of super init inheritance.
+Think about the entire thing stylistically with the DRY vs WET obfuscation vs. expressiveness issues.

+There is no right answer in particular here.
+It is just an attempt to get you to understand the issues I'm dealing with in the two codebases.
+Clearly you see the same thing I do in that the newer (first provided) code base is better thought through and more elegant.
+However, I lost something that's making it confusing and frustrating to port the old instances of pipeline workflow apps to the new system.

+Consider this an opportunity to just do open ended riffing, but the more precise you are when referring to code, the better.
+I want assurance that you "get it" and that everything I just sent you didn't roll out of your token window.
+I hear you are not just a static model and can learn.
+My intent is to train you to help me with FastHTML/HTMX, which most other models really struggle with because they're over-trained on FastAPI.

+Okay, go ahead and riff Grok 3, please and thank you.
+And don't forget to make your response Markdown copy/paste-able as I'm publishing and sharing as I go and don't want to have to perform tedious reformatting.

+---

+## Grok 3 Response Formatting Woes

+> Ugh!
+Another poorly implemented Copy Text box in an LLM.
+Please, Elon!
+Look at
+> how Perplexity does it.
+In fact, they all seem to do it correctly now except
+> Grok.
+And it's so important, because it's how output is shared.

+**Me**: Okay, so I think I'm liking what you're laying down, but we have a fundamental communication problem, because your "Copy Text" feature is so poorly implemented.
+When I asked you to provide your response as Markdown for sharing, I mean the whole friggn thing!
+You gave me the first little bit as markdown but then reverted for the rest, presumably so that you can show me pretty formatted Python, but I don't need that.
+I take your response and I immediately copy/paste it over to a Jekyll SGG system (the one in GitHub Pages).
+And so if I showed you the formatting challenge mess you just thrust on me, formatting this response would be the rest of my night!
+I want to focus on the code and documenting as I go.
+So my request to you now is to repeat your last response to me, but put the whole friggin thing inside a markdown box, so that I can use that markdown box's copy icon which works much better than the "Copy Text" link for the entire message.
+In other words, put the entire previous response in a single markdown box, please and thank you!

+> Grok failed to put the response in a markdown box.
+Instead, it created an
+> empty markdown box at the beginning and end of the response, and just did the
+> copy-mess in between the two markdown boxes.

+**Me**: No, Grok 3.
+Nice attempt, but refer to the above block quote.
+This is not going to go well if I can't copy your responses as plan markdown.
+Having to format the mess every time is a huge bottelneck.
+I guess there is the argument to just try to get the work done without documenting the process, but that defeats the purpose, because I'm creating the documentation to create a positive feedback loop so that as AIs like you get smarter and smarter, I can feed back the entire story as context and you can see the evolution of the system from the beginning.
+So what I'm going to do is feed you the entire article so far, so you can see how I work.
+And below I'm going to paste what I get from the "Copy Text" feature on the response you just gave me, so you can "get" the mess.